Northern California Road Trip

 TURO RENTAL CAR

-Once the fascination with the yoga room wore off, my boyfriend, Devin, and I picked up our rental car.
-We used the company Turo, formally known as Relay Rides, a network of private car owners who rent out their vehicles.
-For eight days and just $250 total, we were driving around a blue mini cooper convertible.
+Once the fascination with the yoga room wore off I picked up my rental car.
+I used the company Turo, formally known as Relay Rides, a network of private car owners who rent out their vehicles.
+For eight days and just $250 total, I was driving around a blue mini cooper convertible.
 First destination: YOSEMITE.
 Well, between you and me the first stop was an awesome fruit stand along the way because I’m always hungry, but then, YOSEMITE.
-After spending our first night in a beautiful Airbnb in Ahwahnee, we head over to the park to start exploring.
+After spending my first night in a beautiful Airbnb in Ahwahnee, I went over to the park to start exploring.

 THIRTEEN MILE HIKE

-With 30 pounds of camera gear in each of our packs, we left early to start our 13 mile hike.
-We began our hike along the Four Mile Trail, which is actually 4.8 miles long.
+With 30 pounds of camera gear in my packs, I left early to start a 13 mile hike.
+I began the hike along the Four Mile Trail, which is actually 4.8 miles long.
 Go figure.
-Two hours and forty-five minutes later we had walked up 3,200 feet and completed the four mile trail.
-Spoiler alert: we were not done.
-We continued our hike along the Panorama Trail to the beautiful Vernal Falls.
-After another 8.6 miles and 4.5 hours later, we completed our 13 mile hike.
+Two hours and forty-five minutes later I had walked up 3,200 feet and completed the four mile trail.
+Spoiler alert: I was not done.
+I continued the hike along the Panorama Trail to the beautiful Vernal Falls.
+After another 8.6 miles and 4.5 hours later, I completed the 13 mile hike.
 What a wonderful accomplishment, although my shaking legs may not have agreed with me at the moment.

 Exploring Yosemite left me with stunning visual images forever.
-We drove from view to view, explored the park by foot, and met woodpeckers, hummingbirds, and bear... yes we were lucky enough to see a bear.
+I drove from view to view, explored the park by foot, and met woodpeckers, hummingbirds, and bear... yes I was lucky enough to see a bear.
 No, using “lucky” to describe running into a bear was not a typo.
-A Yosemite ranger taught Devin and I that black bears may show dominance by bluff charging (think: what testosterone filled boys do to act big and tough without making the first move), but unless they feel the need to protect themselves, their cubs, or their food, they won’t attack.
+A Yosemite ranger taught me that black bears may show dominance by bluff charging (think: what testosterone filled boys do to act big and tough without making the first move), but unless they feel the need to protect themselves, their cubs, or their food, they won’t attack.
 In fact, no reports have ever been made of anyone getting killed or seriously injured by a black bear in Yosemite.* Fun fact: black bears can be black, but are more often different shades of brown in Yosemite.

 *Please take caution if you come across a bear.

 Day four.
 Napa Valley.
 Time for wine!
-Our first stop was at Chateau Montelena at the 108 acre Montelena Estate.
-For $30 we did the walk-in wine tasting and explored the chinese garden.
+My first stop was at Chateau Montelena at the 108 acre Montelena Estate.
+I did the walk-in wine tasting and explored the chinese garden.
 Next stop was Casa Nuestra Winery and Vineyards.
-This was my personal favorite; not because of it’s cute sign in front reading, “Embrace peace, make wine not war;” not because of the two goats in the back, Elvis and Colonel Parker; but because Devin bartered his photography for wine so Casa Nuestra got beautiful new photos for their website and we got bottomless wine at the winery and 10 bottles sent to our house back home.
-Thank you, Devin.
-I appreciate you.
+This was my favorite; not because of it’s cute sign in front reading, “Embrace peace, make wine not war;” not because of the two goats in the back, Elvis and Colonel Parker; but because after a business deal made with the vineyard, Casa Nuestra got beautiful new photos for their website and I got bottomless wine at the winery and 10 bottles sent to my house back home.
+Can you tell I like wine?

 san francisco Pt.
 1